Personal Growth, Preparation for Life

 Nancy J. Matchett, Ph.D., Associate Professor and Chair

 Nancy Matchett’s scholarship is focused on putting philosophy to practical use.
-Her interests include ethical deliberation, moral psychology, personal identity and practical agency, and most of her publications deal in some way with the relationship between ethical theory and moral practice, or with successful practices in ethics teaching and training.
+Her interests include ethical deliberation, moral psychology, personal identity and practical agency.
+Most of her publications deal in some way with the relationship between ethical theory and moral practice or with successful practices in ethics teaching and training.
 Matchett recently collaborated on a study of the effectiveness of philosophical counseling for helping new nurses navigate moral challenges.

 Ready for what's next?
 Here's what you need to know.